 Not all are for everyone, and not for every situation.
-If you are like me – a warm water diver who travels and likes things easy – here are four fins that may be for you.
+If you are like me – a warm water diver who travels and likes things easy – here are five fins that may be for you.

 - Mares Avanti Quattro Plus